 OPHI research aims to contribute to an integrated poverty reduction framework grounded in Amartya Sen’s capability approach and similar ideas.
-This framework incorporates multiple dimensions of poverty and wellbeing simultaneously, recognizing that these are interconnected, to inform policy-making, foster debate and contribute to the scholarship.
+This framework incorporates multiple dimensions of poverty and well-being simultaneously, recognising that these are interconnected, to inform policy-making, foster debate and contribute to the scholarship.

 OPHI research is categorised by two main themes: